appserver-io/appserver/_posts/2014-12-17-iron-horse-is-out-now.md

 ### Download and install it
 ***

 You can download the last 1.0.0-beta2 release directly from our [releases](https://github.com/appserver-io/appserver/releases) page.
 For detailed installation instructions, have a look at our [installation](https://github.com/appserver-io/appserver/wiki/01.-Installation) WIKI.
-After installation open `http://127.0.0.1:9080` with your browser, you should see something like this
+After installation open `http://127.0.0.1:9080` with your favorite browser, you should see something like this

 ![You successfully installed Iron Horse]({{ "/assets/img/ironhorse-installed.png" | prepend: site.baseurl }} "You successfully installed Iron Horse")

+Congratulations, you've installed the PHP application server!

 ### What is an Application Server
 ***